 Clean Water for a Healthy Environment

-The Trinity River Authority of Texas is a conservation and reclamation district providing water and wastewater treatment, along with recreation and reservoir facilities, for municipalities within the nearly 18,000-square-mile Trinity River basin.
+The Trinity River Authority of Texas is a conservation and reclamation district that provides water from reservoir facilities, water and wastewater treatment, along with recreation and reservoir facilities, within the nearly 18,000-square-mile Trinity River basin.
 TRA also maintains a master plan for basin-wide development, and serves as a conduit for tax-exempt financing for municipal projects and as a local sponsor for federal water projects.
 Each TRA operating project is an independent financial entity, and TRA receives no tax revenues or appropriations.

 Connect with TRA

 Following the record rainfall that pounded Montgomery County this spring, The Woodlands Township board has created a task force to facilitate further attention to drainage issues and to help prevent future flooding.
 The drainage systems in The Woodlands are maintained by the San Jacinto River Authority and 10 different municipal utility districts, which are governmental taxing entities each responsible for its own chunk of land.